cristiean/Hello_World/README.md

 # Hello, world!
-> *Hello, world!* is a bootcamp that gets teenagers from low socio-economic backgrounds to the Web, as creators.
+> *Hello, world!* is an event that gets teenagers from low socio-economic backgrounds on the Web, as creators.

 The end goal is for the participants to:
-1) have their own sites live on the Web with github.io
+1) have their own sites live on the Web (with github.io?)
 2) be able to write basic Python programs, run them from the command line and store them on GitHub
-3) be excited about the Web and building things with software
+3) get excited about the Web and building things with software

 The participants who, by the end of this bootcamp, have achieved the above shall be supported in keeping on learning and developing their skills.

 ## Target audience
-Teenagers 13-19 that:
+Teenagers 13-18 that:
 - are literate
 - are able to use a computer (i.e. browse the web)
 - know basic English